-Hours: 7:00am - 4:00pm; Monday - Friday with mandatory overtime.
-Must be able to work on-call as assigned.
+Hours: 7:00pm - 4:00pm, Monday - Friday; Mandatory overtime required; Must be able to work on-call as assigned.

 PRIMARY DUTY: Under basic supervision, performs basic unskilled labor tasks in support of the repair and maintenance of water distribution and wastewater collection (W/WW) facilities, equipment and infrastructure for the Waco Water Utility Services Department.